1NT9NS9/Data-scientist-House-prices/README.md

 # Data-scientist-House-prices
-Building a Machine Learning Model to Predict House Prices
+Building a Machine Learning Model to Predict House Prices.

 ---